[2020-04-19 Edit: I had forgotten two ways to change

 The following picture will show you the different ways to set a parameter and how they can be overwritten.

-So, a setting applied to a session will overwrite any value set in database level, role level or in any configuration file.
+So, a setting applied to a session will overwrite any value set in the database level, role level, or in any configuration file.

-I added the SQL orders you might need to change the settings at different level.
+I added the SQL orders you might need to change the settings at a different level.

-Of course, you may change the setting with different value for all levels to
+Of course, you may change the setting with a different value for all levels to

 know which one is taken into account, but there is a better way to find out:

-pg_settings is a view which will be very helpful to find information about
+pg_settings is a view that will be very helpful to find information about

 settings.
 With that view, you’ll be able to tell where the setting comes from